Ahnx33/CommitProject/README.md

 - Browse trending movies and TV shows
 - Search functionality with real-time results
 - Detailed movie pages with metadata and visuals
-- Responsive design for all devices
+- Genre filtering and sorting
+- Infinite scrolling and

 ---

 ### 📦 Future Enhancements

 - User authentication & personalized watchlists
-- Genre filtering and sorting
-- Infinite scrolling and improved loading states
+- Improved loading states
+- Responsive design for all devices
 - Backend integration for favorites and comments

 ---